learning2hash/learning2hash.github.io/index.md

 ### 🤔 What is Learning to Hash?
 <p>
-<a href="https://en.wikipedia.org/wiki/Nearest_neighbor_search">Nearest neighbour search</a> involves identifying similar items within large datasets.
-Learning to hash improves this process by mapping data into compact binary hash codes that preserve similarity relationships — facilitating efficient, memory-conscious retrieval.
+<a href="https://en.wikipedia.org/wiki/Nearest_neighbor_search">Nearest neighbour search</a> involves retrieving similar items from large datasets, often in high-dimensional spaces. <strong>Learning to Hash (L2H)</strong> enhances this process by learning compact representations—typically binary codes, but sometimes real-valued or quantized forms—that preserve semantic or structural similarity.
+These representations enable fast and memory-efficient approximate retrieval by avoiding exhaustive comparisons.
 </p>

 <p>
-These methods underpin a wide range of systems, from multimedia search and recommendation engines to scientific data analysis pipelines.
+Learning to Hash techniques underpin a broad range of applications, including large-scale multimedia retrieval, recommendation systems, source code search, scientific data mining, and real-time anomaly detection.
 </p>

 #### 🔬 Selected Applications